 Delaware’s Urban and Community Forestry Program offers annual grants of up to $5,000 for tree planting or tree management projects on public land.
-The competitive grants – open to all municipalities, homeowner associations, and certified 501(c)(3) non-profits in the State of Delaware – require a 50-50 match in either cash (non-federal funds) or in-kind services, which includes volunteer or staff time, equipment rental, or supplies.
-Requests can range from a minimum of $500 to a maximum of $5,000 in only one of two project categories: tree planting or tree management (i.e., professional tree inventory, hazardous tree removal, or pruning).
-Applicants are also required to schedule a site visit to review their project.
+Grants are open to all Delaware municipalities, homeowner associations, and certified 501(c)(3) non-profits, including schools and churches.
+Grants require a 50-50 match in either cash (non-federal funds) or in-kind services, which can include volunteer or staff time, equipment rental, or supplies.
+Requests range from a minimum of $500 to a maximum of $5,000 in only one of two project categories: tree planting or tree management, which can include a professional tree inventory.
+All applicants must schedule a site visit with Urban and Community Program staff to review their project.
 Site visits must be scheduled at least one week in advance.

-Applications are judged on a competitive basis by a grant committee of the Delaware Community Forestry Council.
+Applications are evaluated after the deadline by a committee of the Delaware Community Forestry Council.
 Eligible projects must be performed on public lands within the community.
-Priority will be given to first-time applicants, Tree Friendly Communities, and applicants that have passed an Urban Tree Canopy Goal Resolution (only applies to municipalities).
+Priority will be given to first-time applicants, Tree Friendly Communities, and projects with a focus on promoting diversity, equity, and inclusion.

 The Urban and Community Forestry Tree Grant Dashboard page provides a visual overview of the history of Delaware’s tree grants.
-Since its inception, the grant program has awarded 588 grants totaling more than $1.85 million—resulting in the planting of more than 13,000 trees.
+Since its inception, the grant program has awarded 588 grants totaling more than $2.34 million—resulting in the planting of more than 26,000 trees.
 Details include the locations and dates of specific grant projects by county, legislative map, or school district.
-In FY21, the Delaware Forest Service provided $131,693 for 35 projects throughout Delaware.
+In FY23, the Delaware Forest Service provided $192,870 for 48 projects throughout Delaware.